On discrete functional inequalities for some finite volume schemes: Application to finite volume approximations coming from DDFV schemes

 \subsection{Discrete functional inequalities in the case with Dirichlet boundary conditions}

-In this Section, we want to extend the discrete Gagliardo-Nirenberg-Sobolev inequalities of Section \ref{sec_GNSdir} to finite volume approximations obtained from a DDFV scheme.
+In this Section, we want to extend the discrete Poincaré-Sobolev inequalities of Section \ref{sec_GNSdir} to finite volume approximations obtained from a DDFV scheme.
 We first recall how Dirichlet boundary conditions are taken into account in DDFV methods.
-Let $\Gamma_0$ be a non empty part of the boundary.
-At the discrete level, homogeneous Dirichlet boundary conditions on $\Gamma_0$ will be written:
+Let $\Gamma^0$ be a part of the boundary such that $\text{m}(\Gamma^{0}) >0$.
+At the discrete level, homogeneous Dirichlet boundary conditions on $\Gamma^0$ will be written:

 Therefore,we consider the corresponding set of finite volume approximations, $Z_{\Gamma^0}(\T)$ defined by: